 The Azure CLI installed locally.
 See Install the Azure CLI in the Microsoft Azure documentation.

 *Or see Deploying Tanzu Kubernetes Grid in an Internet-Restricted Environment for installing without external network access.

-Tanzu Kubernetes Grid manages Azure resources as a registered application that accesses Azure through a service principal account.
+Tanzu Kubernetes Grid manages Azure resources as a registered application that accesses Azure via a service principal account.
 The following steps register your Tanzu Kubernetes Grid application with Azure Active Directory, create its service account, create a client secret for authenticating communications, and record information needed later to deploy a management cluster.

-Log in to the Azure Portal.
+Log into the Azure Portal.

 Record your Tenant ID by hovering over your account name at upper-right, or else browse to Azure Active Directory > <Your Azure Org> > Properties > Tenant ID.
 The value is a GUID, for example

 Browse to Active Directory > App registrations and click + New registration.

 Enter a display name for the app, such as

 tkg, and select who else can use it.
 You can leave the Redirect URI (optional) field blank.

 Click Register.
 This registers the app with Azure and also creates a service principal as described in How to: Use the portal to create an Azure AD application and service principal that can access resources in the Azure documentation.